 - Funded Loan.
 Since these loans are funded before the lender seeks to sell a participation to the Main Street SPV, the full amount of the loan would count toward the lender's lending limit until such time as the Main Street SPV has purchased the participation (i.e., once the lender has received full payment by the Main Street SPV).
 After purchase by the Main Street SPV, the portion of the loan that has been sold as a participation to the Main Street SPV will no longer be treated as a loan to the relevant borrower for purposes of the Office of the Comptroller of the Currency's (OCC's) lending limit regulations. - Condition of Funding.
 If the lender enters into a loan agreement for which funding of such loan is contingent on the binding commitment from the Main Street SPV to purchase a participation in the loan, the lender need only include the retained percentage of the loan when calculating its lending limit to the borrower (so long as such lender notified the Main Street SPV that the loan was funded by the specified deadline).
 Loans extended in this manner are structured to be exempt loan participations under the OCC's regulation (12 CFR 32.2(q)(2)(vi)(A)-(B)).
 In instances where funding from the Main Street SPV occurs more than one business day after the loan is funded by the lender, the entirety of the loan will be treated as a loan to the relevant borrower and count toward the lender's lending limit (provided such delays were outside of the lender's control).
-However, any amount of the loan exceeding the lender's lending limit will not be considered a violation and will instead be treated as a participation to the Main Street SPV for the portion of the loan that has been sold as a participation to the Main Street SPV, that portion of the loan will no longer be treated as a loan to the relevant borrower for purposes of the OCC's lending limit regulations.
+However, any amount of the loan exceeding the lender's lending limit will not be considered a violation and will instead be treated as nonconforming for the interim period under 12 CFR 32.2(q)(2)(vi)(B).
+Once the borrower receives full payment from Main Street SPV for the portion of the loan that has been sold as a participation to the Main Street SPV, that portion of the loan will no longer be treated as a loan to the relevant borrower for purposes of the OCC's lending limit regulations.